Coyote and the black box

 Olétte was looking at me now with an expression not overly favorable.
 I tiptoed farther out toward the precipice: “Whygons have been monitoring humanity from Earth orbit for 1,500 years, waiting for a positive trend,” I said with a scientific solemnity.
 “To a Whygon, 1,500 years is practically a lifetime.”
 Uh-oh.
 Where do I go from here?
 And how do I get this memory stick from my hand to my pocket?
 It’s too small to palm.

-“Now, the Whygons are divided,” I said as my palm perspired onto the stick.
+“Now, the Whygons are divided,” I said as my fingertips perspired onto the stick.
 “Factions A and B want to destroy Earth right now; Faction C wants to spare us for another century or two.”

 Olétte cocked his head and lifted an eyebrow.
 I could almost hear him forming the thought “don’t screw with me.”